dmitryb-dev/waiter/README.md

 }
 ```

-For convenience you can use `#[wrapper]` attribute to implement Deref automatically:
+For convenience, you can use `#[wrapper]` attribute to implement Deref automatically:

 ```rust
 #[wrapper]